-Women's History Month might be winding down, but Bustle's love for women in literature never does.
-That's why I've got this list of
+Women's History Month might be winding down, but our love for women in literature never does.
+That's why we've got this list of

-historical fiction books about incredible women.
-Inspired by real-life heroines, these stories will remind you just how badass women have always been.
+historical fiction books about incredible women for you to check out.
+Spanning nine centuries, these stories will remind you just how badass women have always been.

-History is written by the victors."
-That means, more often than not, history is written by old white guys whose stories skim over, leave out, or blatantly ignore the contributions of other marginalized populations, including women.
-History books are filled with the names, dates, and accomplishments of only a fraction of the people they should cover.
-Historical fiction novels, on the other hand, are an opportunity to explore the real-life accomplishments of the far too often overlooked others.
+More often than not, history is written by old white guys whose stories skim over, leave out, or blatantly ignore the contributions of marginalized populations, including women.
+History books are filled with the names and accomplishments of only a fraction of the people they should cover.
+Historical fiction novels, on the other hand, are an opportunity to explore the real-life accomplishments and experiences of people who go overlooked far too often.

 Inspired by the unbelievable life of a real World War II heroine, Martha Hall Kelly's 2016 debut novel is a beautiful story of love, bravery, and the fight for justice.
 In

-, readers meet three remarkable women: Caroline, a New York socialite busy at work at the French Consulate; Caroline, a Polish teenage and secret messenger for the resistance; and Herta, a young doctor struggling to stay afloat in the male-dominated Nazi society.
-Though separated by continents, these three women's lives become intertwined, and none of them is ever the same again.
-An engrossing, powerful real, Lilac Girls is the perfect story to get lost in this WHM.
-Lilac Girls Click Here To Buy
+Lilac Girls, readers meet three remarkable women: Caroline, a New York socialite busy at work at the French Consulate; Caroline, a Polish teenage and secret messenger for the resistance; and Herta, a young doctor struggling to stay afloat in the male-dominated Nazi society.
+Though separated by continents, these three women's lives become intertwined, and none of them is ever the same again. — Sadie Trombetta 5

 A fascinating biographical novel from the creator and writer of the PBS special by the same name,